+Power Fingerprint Sensor

-Power USB device
+Keyboard USB device

+Internal display panel eSATA device

-Keyboard Additional memory module
+Hard disk drive Additional memory module

-Internal display panel Sound system
+Optical Disc Drive Sound system

-Hard Disk Drive External monitor
+ExpressCard External monitor

-Optical Disc Drive LAN
+Smart Card LAN

 Memory Media Card Wireless LAN

-Pointing device Bluetooth
+Dual Pointing Device Bluetooth

 Power

 When the computer is not plugged into an AC power outlet, the battery pack is the primary power source.
 However, your computer also has a number of other power resources, including an intelligent power supply and a Real Time Clock (RTC) battery, all of which are interrelated with any one having the ability to produce apparent power problems.